anwfr/loglevel-ts/README.md

 # loglevel-ts
-- Loglevel usage with typescript and webpack
+- Typescript and webpack
-- Added feature: prefix messages with logger name
+- Prefix messages with logger name

 ## Installation